bakhtik/knowledge/development/ppp/errors.md

 The linkage rules stated above also hold for all other entities like variables and types:

 - exactly one definition
-- many declarations that agree exactly on declaration's type
+- many declarations that agree exactly on definition's type